Mondlicht1/WordGames/README.txt

 ## Installation
 #### Project dependencies:
-  - This project use the Gson library from Google to read and write data in the JSON format.
+  - This project uses the Gson library from Google to read and write data in the JSON format.
   - Gson can be installed through Intellij by going through File -> Project Structure -> modules -> Dependencies -> '+' -> libraries -> From Maven